bganguly/generalProblems-basics/basic_definition_questions.md

 - discuss space/time complexity of finding the index of some value (search operation)
 -- when array is ordered | when unordered
 - discuss sorting an array when values are bounded (say we know that each value is limited to be a positive integer upto 50, but that the array itself is of size n)
+-- discuss space/time complexity - https://www.techiedelight.com/efficiently-sort-array-duplicated-values/

 DOM APIs and concepts:
 - Shadow dom and references/usage in react vs angular